openrewrite/.github/CONTRIBUTING.md

 ### New features

 If you want to add a new major feature, please reach out to us via [Slack](https://join.slack.com/t/rewriteoss/shared_invite/zt-nj42n3ea-b~62rIHzb3Vo0E1APKCXEA) to discuss the specifics.
 By doing so, we can help guide you and ensure that it's feasible before you spend a considerable amount of time.

+## Opening a pull request

+When you open a pull request, you will be asked to fill in our [pull request template](https://github.com/openrewrite/.github/blob/main/.github/PULL_REQUEST_TEMPLATE.md).
+Please tell us what changed and why; the rest of the sections are optional, and you are welcome to delete the ones that don't apply.
+The sections below explain the checklist at the bottom of that template.

+Draft pull requests are encouraged, and there's no need to work through the checklist before opening one.
+We only expect it to be complete by the time you mark your pull request ready for review.

+### Testing your changes

+Please cover both the case that should change, and a similar case that should be left alone, so that we don't regress on either.
+Our [recipe testing documentation](https://docs.openrewrite.org/authoring-recipes/recipe-testing) covers `RewriteTest` in detail.

+### Code style and formatting

+Please keep your diff limited to the lines you actually changed.
+Our repositories predate any enforced formatting, so they are not uniformly formatter-clean, and running the IntelliJ IDEA auto-formatter over a whole file will reindent unrelated code and bury your change.

+In practice that means:

+* Match the surrounding code.
+* If you use the IntelliJ IDEA auto-formatter, scope it to the lines or the selection you changed rather than the file. `Code | Reformat Code` offers `Only VCS changed text` for this.
+* Some repositories ship an [`.editorconfig`](https://editorconfig.org) that IntelliJ IDEA and other editors pick up automatically.
+Where it exists, it settles final newlines, trailing whitespace, and the indentation used in test sources; anything it doesn't cover is a judgement call best answered by the surrounding code.

+We would rather review a small diff with slightly inconsistent whitespace than a large one where the change is hard to find, so please don't spend long on this.

+### Keeping recipes.csv up to date

+Recipe modules publish a `src/main/resources/META-INF/rewrite/recipes.csv` describing the recipes they contain.
+Renaming a recipe, or changing its display name or description, makes that file stale.

+You don't need to edit it by hand. `./gradlew build` validates the file as part of `check` and fails when it has drifted, and `./gradlew recipeCsvGenerate` regenerates it.
+Please commit the result along with your change.

 ## Building & developing